Finding out just how bad your breath is while wearing a mask during the pandemic?

 If you’ve found yourself wishing you’d popped a breath mint before masking up, you’re not alone.

 “Most people aren’t used to wearing a face mask, so those first few times putting one on during the COVID-19 pandemic might have been an unhappy surprise,” says Austin Dentist Samantha Hollinger, DMD.
 “The solution might be as simple as tuning up your oral hygiene routine or cutting back on certain foods.
 But if that doesn’t help, that bad breath could be telling you something about your health.”

-Below are a few pointers for figuring out the source of your mask breath.
+Below are a few common culprits that may be the source of your mask breath.

 One final note: if you’re thinking that you can ignore bad breath because your mask blocks it, don’t.
 “It’s never an idea to ignore dental issues,” says Dr. Hollinger.
 “That mask breath could be trying to tell you something, and dental issues can escalate really quickly.”

 Scientists expect the COVID-19 virus to remain a concern for months to come, so while staying #SafeAtHome, learn how you can stay on top of your oral health.

 Are you looking for a dentist office near 78704?
 We’re open and ready to help with safety precautions in place!